City of light and spectacle… and of darkness and doom!

 To date, the 2010 restored version of the movie is considered “the best it will ever be.”
 However, the “best it will ever be” milestone had been claimed before, and always, another bit of the original had been found and added to the sum of Metropolis‘ remains, like finding a bit of bone in a fossil that brings us closer to a complete skeleton.

 We may never know when the version of Metropolis that we have will have to be considered “the final, definitive copy.”
 But in the meantime, we can enjoy this cinematic marvel, and finally recognize it as the masterpiece that has inspired generations of film-goers and film-makers, novelists and designers, and anyone who has a concern, or a hope, for the future.
-Metropolis is the mother of all science fiction films… the direct inspiration for the form and design of movies like Frankenstein, Flash Gordon, Star Wars, Blade Runner, 2001, Logan’s Run, Forbidden Planet, and untold hosts of others.
+Metropolis is the mother of modern science fiction films… the direct inspiration for the form and design of movies like Frankenstein, Flash Gordon, Star Wars, Blade Runner, Logan’s Run, Forbidden Planet, and untold hosts of others.
 Without it, who knows what science fiction cinema would be like today.